brunobeltran/the-dish-on-science/DEVELOPER.md

 In particular, this means that any updates to the post's metadata *must* be sync'd with the sql server.
 Currently, the best way to do this is to manually synchronize updates to post_info to the sql server.

+# Production Notes
+In Stanford's server's chroot'd cgi environment, only python 2.6.6 exists, and it has only a predefined set of packages installed.

+This is why we keep a dishsql_admin, that can do things that aren't possible when serving the website.

+To install the website for the first time, or after adding a new article folder to posts, simply
+$ cd cgi-bin
+$ ../venv-tdos/bin/ipython
+>>> import dishsql
+>>> dishsql.initialize_website()
+where venv-tdos holds a python environment that has the requirements listed above installed.
+On corn, this can be created with the pyenv-3.4 command currently.